-In this session we will take an evidence-based medicine approach to ancillary therapy of bovine respiratory disease.
+In this session we will take an evidence-based medicine approach to ancillary therapy of bovine respiratory disease, bovine toxic mastitis, bovine neonatal enteric disease, and retained placenta/metritis.
 The literature reviewed here is not presented as being all-inclusive, but rather as a summary of many commonly cited articles on these subjects.
-The citations are primarily peer reviewed, but some are from freedom of information (FOI) summaries and a few are proceedings papers or abstracts.

 "Susceptible" and "Resistant" are thrown around in the fields of microbiology, medicine, public health, and epidemiology with great frequency.
 Unfortunately, these classifications are often used in a manner inconsistent with their correct application.